 Race Discrimination Lawyers in Los Angeles

 Even in the absence of overt examples of race discrimination, an employer’s seemingly neutral workplace policies and hiring criteria can amount to discrimination if they disproportionately and negatively impact members of a specific group.
 In addition, it is against the law for an employer, potential or current, to ask you the origin of your surname, where you come from and whether or not you are of a mixed race.
-Racial discrimination is not pretty; contact The Rubin Law Corporation to speak to a race discrimination lawyer in Los Angeles to get the representation you need.
+Racial discrimination is not pretty; contact The Rubin Law Corporation to speak to an Employment lawyer in Los Angeles to get the representation you need.

 Contact a Racial Discrimination Attorney Today